Edward F. Sherman

-Edward F. Sherman served as the 20th dean and is currently the W.R.
-Irby Chair in Law at the Tulane University Law School.
-He teaches Civil Procedure and Alternative Dispute Resolution.
-He was previously the Moise F. Steeg, Jr. Professor of Law at Tulane.
-He has taught at several other schools, including the University of Texas (for 19 years), Harvard Law School, Stanford Law School, and the University of London.
-Through the United States Agency for International Development (USAID) he helped Vietnam write a new code of civil procedure.
-In 1970, he was a founding board member of the Lawyers Military Defense Committee, which provided free-of-charge civilian counsel to U.S. military members in Vietnam and West Germany.
+Edward F. Sherman was an American legal scholar who served as the 20th dean of the Tulane University Law School from 1996 to 2001.
+After his tenure as dean, he continued to teach at the law school until his retirement in 2015.
+Prior to this appointment, he taught at numerous law schools, including the University of Texas Law School, where he taught for 19 years.
+His scholarship focused on Civil Procedure and Alternative Dispute Resolution.
+Working with USAID he helped Vietnam write a new code of civil procedure.
+In 1970, he was a founding board member of the Lawyers Military Defense Committee, which provided free civilian counsel to U.S. military members in Vietnam and West Germany.

 Education

-Sherman has five degrees.
-He earned his BA from Georgetown University, two MA degrees from the University of Texas at El Paso, and both an LLB and SJD from Harvard University.
+Sherman earned his BA from Georgetown University in 1959, his LLM and SJD from Harvard Law School in 1962 and 1981 respectively, and his MAs in English and History from Texas Western University in 1962 and 1967.

 Policy stances

-Clients should generally attend ADR proceedings.

-There should be an exception to the mediator-confidentiality privilege when a court needs to obtain information relevant to determining compliance with a court order to participate in ADR in good faith.
+Sherman believed that clients should generally attend ADR proceedings, and that there should be an exception to the mediator-confidentiality privilege when a court needs to obtain information relevant to determining compliance with a court order to participate in ADR in good faith.